JuraxH/csa/README.md

 usage is supported.

 ## Building
+Two builds are possible, directly using `cmake` or using `nix build`.
+The advantage of the nix build is that it does not require having c++20 supporting compiler.

+### Using cmake
-To build the program `cmake` and compiler supporting c++20 is required.
+The program `cmake` and compiler supporting c++20 is required.

 To run the build execute the 2 following commands:
 ```